tulibraries/cob_datapipeline/doc/collection_alias_cleanup.md

 To that end, we have added steps to these dags that together work to cleanup such artifacts.

-The collection and alias artifact cleanup work the same way so I will only describe the collection cleanup here.
+The collection and alias artifact cleanup work the same way.
+The process for collection cleanup is described below.

 ## Keeping track of what to delete (push_collection)
 The first step is to have a way to keep track of what to delete.
-We can't just delete what we create now because we need what we create now.
-To this end we will use the airflow variable mechanism as a way to persist/remember collections to be deleted.
+We will use the airflow variable mechanism as a way to persist/remember which collections need to be deleted.

-The natural data structure for such a variable would be a list because we will need to keep track of more than just one item (think for example if we fail to delete something we would need to continue to keep track of whatever we fail to delete so that we can try again the next time).

-To that end we have created a `ListVariable` model which is a simple wrapper around the airflow variable to treat that variable as a list.
+The natural data structure for such a variable would be a list because we will need to keep track of more than just one item.
+We have created a `ListVariable` model which is a simple wrapper around the airflow variable to treat that variable as a list.
 We can push new values into our variable using its `push` method.
+For example,

-For example `ListVariable.push('foo', 'bar')` would push the value 'bar' into the list variable saved as 'foo'.
+`ListVariable.push('foo', 'bar')` would push the value 'bar' into the list variable that previously included 'foo'.

 Note that `ListVariable.push` creates the new list variable if it doesn't already exist.